gotgraham/AzElTrackerSAT/README.md

 Since different people might want to use the same logic but for different hardware, the hardware specific values are in the rotorParams.h file.
 This way, you can tailor the code to your specific application without having to change mulitple variables all over the place

 ## Commands
+If you choose not to use the wifi interface, the GS232 protocol is still fully supported:

 Command enumerations based on GS232 Protocol; works with 'rotctld -m 606 -r /dev/xxx' on RaspPi

 CMD_R 'R' - Move right continously